Juicy Tomatoes are elite veggies suited for summer gardens, but backyard critters can feast on your precious harvest on hot days.

 Tomatoes are ready for picking from June to November (early summer to late fall).

-So, it’s important to identify these creatures and the signs left by them to keep your Tomato harvest safe.
+So, it’s important to identify these creatures and the signs left by them to keep your tomato harvest safe.

 1. Common Pests

-Pests like worms, snails, bugs, and beetles are the most likely intruders on your Tomato Plants.
+Pests like worms, snails, bugs, and beetles are the most likely intruders on your tomato plants.

 Worms and Insects

-Worms like caterpillars, Tomato fruit worms, squash bugs, and hornworms are the culprits behind the holes in Tomatoes.
+Worms like caterpillars, tomato fruit worms, squash bugs, and hornworms are the culprits behind the holes in tomatoes.

-Tomatoes start to rot from the core after infestation, and you might find small bite marks or holes with irregular edges in the leaves and stalks.
+Tomatoes start to rot from the core after infestation, and you might find bite marks or holes with irregular edges in the leaves and stalks.

 Snail and Slugs